stefan-m-lenz/dePlzMap/README.md

 ```

 <img src="man/figures/README-PopulationDE-1.png" width="600px" />

-For this purpose, only two columns of the `populationData` data frame
-were used.

 If only a single state or a specific set of states should be shown, the
 argument `bundesland` can be specified: